 Tool Call

-• The actions the Agent decides to take, recording its intent
+• The actions the Agent decides to take, recording its intentions

-• Missing consequence: You can’t trace the Agent’s action history, making retrospectives difficult
+• Missing consequence: You cannot trace the Agent’s action history, making retrospection difficult

 Tool Result

-• Missing consequence: The Agent can’t sense the outcome of its actions, which may lead to infinite retries or poor planning
+• Missing consequence: The Agent cannot perceive the consequences of its actions, which may lead to infinite retries or faulty planning

 Advanced practice: Exploring how missing context affects Agent behavior

-Goal: Through experiments, understand the indispensable roles of thinking, tool call, and tool result in the Agent workflow.
+Goal: Through experiments, understand the indispensable roles of thinking, tool call, and tool result in an Agent workflow.

 Core challenges:

-• Modify the Agent framework: Change the Agent’s core loop to selectively remove specific parts from the context
+• Modify the Agent framework: Modify the Agent’s core loop to selectively remove specific parts from the context

-• Design controlled experiments: Create a task set where missing different parts of context leads to distinct behavioral differences or failures
+• Design controlled experiments: Design a set of tasks where Agents missing different types of context will show obviously different behavior or even fail

-• Behavior analysis: Analyze and summarize what types of failures each missing context part causes
+• Behavior analysis: Analyze and summarize what types of failures are caused by missing each kind of context

 Experiment design: